Ocean Climate Laboratory

 The OCL directs the international Global Oceanographic Data Archaeology and Rescue (GODAR) Project.
 Initiated by the NODC and WDC, this project was subsequently endorsed by the Intergovernmental Oceanographic Commission.
 The GODAR Project has resulted in an increase of over eight million historical ocean temperature casts, 200,000 plankton casts, as well as many other data.

-All data are made available internationally without restriction consistent with the data policy of World Data System.
+All data are made available internationally without restriction consistent with the data policy of the World Data System.